Welcome to Community Alliance & Action Network...“We are here...” for you!

 - Meet Us!
 Attend an event, call to just chat, or borrow books from our library.

 June 28, 1969 the police were doing their typical raid on a gay bar.
 The Stonewall Inn in New York City was a gay bar that drag queens, trans men, trans women, and prostitutes patronized, and where homeless trans/gay/lesbian youth loitered around.
 Being gay was against the law.
 The cops were doing their job conducting yet another raid on this gay bar but this time the paddy wagons were late.
 The sight of arrested patrons waiting on the sidewalk drew a crowd from around the community and sparks flew.
 Frightened cops withdrew into the Inn surrounded by angry LGBTQ people.
 Police action saved the cops but the riots lasted a few days.
 Within two years from June 28, 1969 there were LGBTQ organizations not only in every major U.S. city but around the planet.
-Now same sex marriage is the law of the land but not everyone can celebrate.
+Now same sex marriage is the law of the land.
 People of the LGBTQ community are in every race, and class.
 We have every ability, and disability.
 We are of every age.
 Our community must be safe for all of us.

 The Future is Here.